ctechfilmuniversity/lecture_sose24_cc2/03_syntax_basics_ctd/assignments/readme.md

 ## 1 Assignment - Recap

 Each team, read the script and additional materials.
 Note down any questions that came up during recapping the material and lectures.
-Discuss with you team mate and bring open questions to the next class.
+Use learncpp.com or other suggested reading materials to find answers to your questions.
+Discuss with your team mate and bring open questions to the next class.

 ## 2 Assignment - Github Development | 1 pts